Fluctuations and Correlations in Causal Set Theory: Causal Set Action

 The Benincasa-Dowker-Glaser (BDG) action \cite{BDAction, BDGAction} is one of the most interesting and useful constructions of an Einstein-Hilbert-like action in terms of quantities intrinsic to causal sets.
 It was derived somewhat indirectly, through studies of nonlocal analogs of d'Alembertian operators that describe the propagation of scalar fields on causal sets.
 Studies of these d'Alembertians in causal sets approximated by curved spacetimes, revealed that they (on average) produce a term approximated by the Ricci scalar curvature in addition to a term approximated by the local d'Alembertian.
 The BDG action \cite{BDAction, BDGAction} in $d$ spacetime dimensions on a causal set $\mathcal C$ is

-where the expression above needs to be evaluated at the constant\footnote{For notational ease, we keep the $\phi(x)$ unevaluated in some expressions below.} $\phi(x)=-2\ell^2/\alpha_d$, $\ell$ is the discreteness scale, and $B^{(d)}$ is the d'Alembertian or Box operator \cite{BDAction, BDGAction, Box2d, Glaser:2013xha} defined as
+where the expression above needs to be evaluated at the constant\footnote{For notational ease, we keep the $\phi(x)$ unevaluated in some expressions below.} $\phi(x)=-2\ell^2/\alpha_d$, $\ell$ is the discreteness scale, and $B^{(d)}$ is the d'Alembertian or Box operator \cite{BDAction, BDGAction, Box2d, Glaser:2013xha, Yeats:2024tne} defined as

-where $c_i$, $\alpha_d$ and $\beta_d$ are constants, and $n_d$ is an integer.
+where $c_i$, $\alpha_d$ and $\beta_d$ are constants (fixed to ensure that the continuum limit of the average of $B$ over sprinklings agrees with $\Box$), and $n_d$ is an integer.
 We remind the reader that $y\in \lozenge_i(x)$ indicates that $y$ causally precedes $x$ ($y\prec x$) and that there are $i-1$ elements in the causal diamond between $x$ and $y$ (excluding $x$ and $y$ themselves).
 Therefore, $\lozenge_1(x)$ would be a nearest neighbour.
-In the continuum limit ($\rho\rightarrow \infty$), the mean of $B$ (in any dimension) over all Poisson sprinklings into a spacetime can be approximated by the usual local d'Alembertian, $\Box$, plus a term proportional to the Ricci scalar curvature \cite{BDAction}:
+In the continuum limit ($\rho\rightarrow \infty$), the mean of $B$ (in any dimension) over all Poisson sprinklings into a spacetime can be approximated by the usual local d'Alembertian, $\Box$, plus a term proportional to the Ricci scalar curvature \cite{BDAction, Nasiri:2023iwc}:

+The $1/2$ coefficient of $R$ is universal \cite{Glaser:2013xha} (i.e. independent of spacetime dimension).
 The right hand side of \eqref{boxmean} is the reason why the BDG action is defined via \eqref{bdgaction}.
 Recently, a set of higher order curvature invariants were also constructed in a similar manner \cite{deBrito:2023axj}.
 An explicit example of a nonlocal d'Alembertian operator in $3+1$D is \cite{Dionthesis, Aslanbeigi:2014zva, Belenchia:2015hca}

 with coefficients $c_1=1, c_2=-9, c_3=16, c_4=-8$.
 The values of the coefficients $\{c_i\}$ vary from one definition of nonlocal d'Alembertian to another (see e.g.~\cite{Aslanbeigi:2014zva}).
 However, a common feature among the different sets of $c_i$'s is that their values alternate in sign for odd and even indices $i$.
 Thus we can regard the d'Alembertian and action constructed in this way to in some sense obey an inclusion-exclusion principle.
 It is precisely this inclusion-exclusion principle, via the alternating signs, that creates the necessary cancellations to approximate local quantities using nonlocal inputs.